onflow/fcl-js/docs/reference/api.md

 #### More Configuration

-By default, limited functionality services, like Ledger, require apps to opt-in in order to display to users.
+By default, limited functionality services or services that require developer registration, like Ledger or Dapper Wallet, require apps to opt-in in order to display to users.
 This is so users don't authenticate only to later find out certain services cannot complete certain actions.
-To enable specific limited functionality services in an application, use the `discovery.authn.include` property in your configuration with a value of an array of services you'd like your app to opt-in to displaying for users.
+To enable opt-in services in an application, use the `discovery.authn.include` property in your configuration with a value of an array of services you'd like your app to opt-in to displaying for users.

 ```javascript